ongbe/cot_archived/README.md

 Execution
 =========

 Run `./cot.bash`.
-CBOT data will be downloaded to the `scratch` directory and manipulated for import into Mathematica.
+CBOT data will be downloaded to the `scratch` directory (created if one doesn't exist) and manipulated for import into Mathematica.
 The bash script will execute a short Mathematica script to generate an overlay of two ListPlots.
 One plot is of net long positions (longs minus shorts divided by total open interest).
-The other ListPlot is just of the closing price of the United States Oil Fund ETF, ticker USO.
+The other ListPlot is just of the closing price of the iPath S&P GSCI Crude Oil Total Return Index Exchange Traded Fund, ticker OIL.

 Output
 ======

-A PDF of a plot of generated in the `reports` directory.
+A PDF of a plot generated in the `reports` directory.
+(The `reports` directory is created if one doesn't exist.